ahoundetoungan/QuantilePeer/README.md

-# QtNet: An R package for estimating Quantile Peer Effect Models
+# QtNet: An R Package for estimating Models with Quantile Peer Effects
+Aristide Houndetoungan

+## Introduction
 The **QtNet** package includes all functions for the replication of the results in Houndetoungan (2025).
 The exact replication codes are located in the folder [**test**](https://github.com/ahoundetoungan/QtNet/tree/master/test).
 Below, we also provide detailed examples of how to use the estimators described in the paper.